 Weeds are pesky things.
 They grow everywhere and, by definition, where they’re not wanted.
 Whether a large-scale farmer or a weekend gardener, everyone who has tried to raise crops has wished that there was a ray gun that could just blast the wretched things out of existence.
 Now, thanks in part to researchers from the Laser Zentrum Hannover (LZH) at the Leibniz University of Hannover, Germany, that frustrated daydream is closer to reality.
 Through the use of low-powered infrared lasers, the team has found a way to inhibit weed growth without harming neighboring plants, providing an alternative to expensive, hazardous and environmentally-damaging chemicals.

-« Back to Lasers used to zap weeds into submission
+Read the full article: Lasers used to zap weeds into submission